 Special weather statement in effect for parts of the region

-A special weather statement is in effect Huron and Perth counties, calling for localized heavy rainfall.
+A special weather statement is in effect for Grey-Bruce and Huron-Perth counties, with Environment Canada warning of localized heavy rainfall.

-Environment Canada warns of upwards of 50mm possible from slow-moving showers and thunderstorms that have developed.
+Environment Canada is warning of upwards of 50 mm of rain possible from slow-moving showers and thunderstorms that have developed.

 Localized flooding in low-lying areas is also possible with the remidner that heavy rainfall in combination with other weather factors, such as hail, wind and lightning will make outdoor activities unsafe.